khaiwyon/materials/week_2/day_4/1_ajax.md

 - We'll now have to make a check on `@comment`. `persisted?` is a method that checks to see if `@comment` is in the database - hence it was successfully saved.
 If it was successfully saved, we'll then render partial, otherwise we'll omit it.

+- [append](http://api.jquery.com/append/) and [html](http://api.jquery.com/html/) are `jquery` methods:
+  - `append` takes the element called prior to this method (in this case '#comments') and attaches the latest comment div into the bottom.
+  - `html` takes a div and replaces its contents with the new things.

+- So, what we've done is that we search for the div with the id `comments` and append the latest comment to it, similarly, we looked for $('#comments-form-container') and replace the old form with a new one.

 - We'll also make the necessary adjustment to our controller to allow `@new_comment`